The Farmer's Weekly Museum

 The Farmer's Weekly Museum (1793–1810) was a newspaper published in New Hampshire.
 In addition to reprinting public documents and reports, it was a leading literary journal of the 1790s.
-Based in Walpole, New Hampshire, it was published from 1797 until 1799 and was preceded by the New Hampshire and Vermont Journal.
+Based in Walpole, New Hampshire, it was published from 1797 until 1799.

+It was preceded by the New Hampshire and Vermont Journal.
 D. Carlisle was the publisher.
 Joseph Dennie served as the paper's editor from 1796 until 1798.

-Oxford Reference dates it from 1793 until 1810, with contributors including founder Isaiah Thomas, T.G.
-Fessenden, John Davis, Joseph Dennie, and Royall Tyler.
+Oxford Reference dates it from 1793 until 1810, with contributors including founder Isaiah Thomas, Thomas Green Fessenden, John Davis, Joseph Dennie, and Royall Tyler.

+Historian Alan F. Rumrill wrote about the paper and its history in 2024.